 This time of year brings so much fun – precious trick-or-treaters, loved ones together around Thanksgiving dinners, and the magic of the holidays.
 But with the lovely comes the ugly.
 The cool weather and bitter temperatures can cause a whole world of plumbing problems.
 Aramendia Plumbing, Heating and Air is here with some preventative measures to help you minimize your chance of experiencing these common winter plumbing problems.

 Pipes freezing a common plumbing problem for San Antonio.
 This usually occurs when high water pressure in the main water pipe combines with freezing temperatures.
 To help avoid this plumbing problem, leave a faucet a little open to make sure the water can continuously flow through.
 If you do realize you have a frozen pipe, shut off the main water supply to stop the pipe from bursting.
-Try warming the frozen area of the pipe with hot water and if that doesn’t work, give Aramendia Plumbing, Heating and Air a call and we’ll send one of our qualified plumbers out to inspect the issue.
+Try warming the frozen area of the pipe with hot water and if that doesn’t work, give Aramendia Plumbing a call and we’ll send one of our qualified plumbers out to inspect the issue.

 Broken Water Line

 A leak or break in your water piping could cause major damage to your home.
 Water pipe cracks or breaks are usually caused by a frozen garden hose.
 If you forget to disconnect your hose from your water spout after a freeze, the ice inside can cause pressure to build up in your home’s water lines and create a leak or a break.
 To avert this issue, confirm your garden hoses are drained and disconnected prior to freezing temperatures.

 Failing Hot Water Systems